la2050/challenge/vote.markdown

 ### Rules

-* Voting begins on Monday, April 22, 2019 (9am Pacific Time) and closes Monday, April 29, 2019 (5pm Pacific Time).
+* Voting begins on Wednesday, June 3, 2020 (9am Pacific Time) and closes Wednesday, June 10, 2020 (5pm Pacific Time).
 * Members of the public may vote once per goal category for a total of five votes.
 * Voters must be at least 14 years old and a US resident.
 * To participate in the My LA2050 Grants Challenge, voters must sign in with their mobile phone, email address, or Facebook account.